rangle/ngCourse2/handout/components/app_structure/two_way_data_binding.md

 <input [ngModel]="name" (ngModelChange)="name=$event">
 ```

-To create your own component that supports two-way binding, you must define an `@Output` property to match an `@Input`, but suffix it with the `Change`, for example:
+To create your own component that supports two-way binding, you must define an `@Output` property to match an `@Input`, but suffix it with the `Change`.
+The code example below, inside class Counter shows how to make property count support two-way binding.

 ```js
 import {Component, Input, Output, EventEmitter} from '@angular/core';